-Alarm level Prompt Mode is "DO-DO-DO-DO-DO-DO-DO-DO-DO", which is triggered once every 10 seconds.
-The alarm indicator flashes in red, High with frequency of 1.4 Hz ~ 2.8 Hz.
+Alarm level Prompt Mode is "DO-DO-DODO-DO, DO-DO-DODO-DO", which is High triggered once every 10 seconds.
+The alarm indicator flashes in red, i ligit with frequency of 1.4 Hz ~ 2.8 Hz.
 The alarm message flashes with red background, and the symbol is displayed in the alarm area.
-Mode is "DO-DO", which is triggered once every 25 seconds.
+Mode is "DO-DO-DO", which is triggered once every 25 seconds.
 The Medium alarm indicator flashes in yellow, with frequency of 0.4 Hz ~ 0.8 Hz.
-Wiediaiii The alarm message flashes with yellow background, and the symbol is displayed in the alarm area.
+Weddiarri The alarm message flashes with yellow background, and the symbol is displayed in the alarm area.
 Mode is "DO-", which is triggered once every 30 seconds.
 The alarm indicator is constantly blue.
 For physiological alarm, the alarm Low message flashes with yellow background; For technical alarm, the alarm message flashes with blue background, and the symbol is displayed in the alarm area.